codexceed/better-style-transfer/README.md

 - Style
 - Random Gaussian
 - Random Uniform

 With the following output (left to right respectively)

 ![Figure 1: (Far left) Trained output using initialization of the output image as the content image.
 (Middle left) Trained output using initialization of the output image as a resized version of the style image.
 (Middle right) Trained output using initialization of the output image as a Gaussian initialization with mean 0 and standard deviation 1 of the size of the content image.
 (Far right) Trained output using initialization of the output image as a random uniform initialization between -1 and 1.](images/nst_initializations.jpg)
-*Figure 1: (Far left) Trained output using initialization of the output image as the content image.
-(Middle left) Trained output using initialization of the output image as a resized version of the style image.
-(Middle right) Trained output using initialization of the output image as a Gaussian initialization with mean 0 and standard deviation 1 of the size of the content image.
-(Far right) Trained output using initialization of the output image as a random uniform initialization between -1 and 1.*
+*Figure 1: Stylized output images when trained with different initializations.*

-Of these 4 initializations, the content initialization resulted in the only stylized output that was desirable.
+Of these 4 initializations, the content initialization resulted in the only stylized output that satisfied our evaluation heuristics.

 ### Testing different weights for the loss functions
 In the following experiments, we kept *content weight* (alpha) fixed at 10,000 and varied *style weight* (beta).
 For the runs **initialized with a resized style image**, 4 *style weights* were tested from 1,000 to 1.
 ![Figure 2: Stylized images when initialized with the resized style image and trained with differing ratios of content loss and style loss.](images/nst_styl_weight_prog.jpg)
-*Figure 2: Stylized images when initialized with the resized style image and trained with differing ratios of content loss and style loss.*
+*Figure 2: Stylized output images when initialized with the resized style image and trained with differing ratios of content loss and style loss.*

 With the stylized images **initialized with style**, an alpha-beta ratio of 10,000 to 10 appeared the best.
 The structure of the content image is clear and there are traces of the style image, however, the appearance of the style features are clustered and separate from the content features.
 Overall, even after manipulating the relative weights of the content and style losses, all stylized images initialized with style failed to converge to a good image.

 For the runs **initialized with a random noise** image, 4 *style weights* were tested from 10,000 to 10.
 ![Figure 3: Stylized images when initialized with Gaussian random noise and trained with differing ratios of content loss and style loss.](images/nst_gauss_weight_prog.jpg)
-*Figure 3: Stylized images when initialized with Gaussian random noise and trained with differing ratios of content loss and style loss.*
+*Figure 3: Stylized output images when initialized with Gaussian random noise and trained with differing ratios of content loss and style loss.*

 With the stylized images **initialized with random noise**, an alpha-beta ratio of 10,000 to 10 appeared the.
 The structural content is present, although the outlines of the figures are not well-defined, and there is a clear and constant blend of the style features.
 The quality of this final image is comparable to the quality of the content initialized image.